matrix-org/matrix-spec-proposals/proposals/3946-dynamic-predecessor.md

 process and only notice after the fact.
 You can easily create a new historical room with the mistake corrected and splice it into the predecessor/successor chain as necessary.

+For the Gitter import case specifically (personal use case), we're using the single `/send?ts=123` endpoint with timestamp massaging.
+We're creating a separate historical room, importing the message history one by one, tombstoning to point to the "live" room and want to use this MSC to have the "live" room's predecessor point back to the historical room.

 ## Proposal